cs361fall2018/cs361fall2018.github.io/src/pages/resources/final-exam-guide.md

     - Know how to evaluate a risk
 12. Software Quality
     - Know the different metrics used to measure the quality of a product

+# Question types

+There will be a design question.
+Starting from a short description (similar to the Design Fest activity in class, but smaller), you will need to design a system.
+This includes writing user stories (following the 3C format), CRC Cards and UML diagrams (Class and Sequence)

+There we be some OO design questions.
+You would have to evaluate a small snippet of code (~20 lines) to see if it violates any of the SOLID principles.
+If it does, you will need to provide a refactoring of the code, to remove the violation.

+There will be questions about testing.
+You will have to choose a testing techinque (blackbox or whitebox), and write a few (4-5) test cases.
+You also need to know different types of coverage, and how to write code to achieve a certain coverage (e.g. achieve 100% line coverage for a method).

+Finally, there will be an short questions that will cover the rest of the material.
+The answers for these questions will be 1-2 sentences at most.